12 Gym & Fitness Website Design Examples (2026)

 Music-driven identity that breaks gym conventions

+The Design page treats each club’s interior as its own project rather than a chain template, which gives every location a reason to have its own landing page.
 No team bios, no testimonials, no member stories.
-The brand is the personality, but the site feels more like an ad campaign than a community.
+The brand carries the personality, but the site feels more like an ad campaign than a community.

 TMPL Fitness